8 Fall Computer Science Competitions for High School Students

 Eligibility: Open to all high school students, with age divisions separating contestants.

-The Bebras Computing Challenge is a competition where students between the ages of 6 and 18 engage in a variety of tasks aimed at building their informatics and computational thinking abilities
+The Bebras Computing Challenge allows students aged 6-18 to engage in a variety of tasks aimed at building their informatics and computational thinking abilities.

 Location: Online